 - Complete a volunteer application.
 You may submit it prior to attending an Information Session or bring it with you.

 - After we have received your application and you have attended an Information Session, you will be invited to schedule an interview with a Voices for Children staff member.
-If you meet the requirements for becoming a CASA and we determine a mutual fit, you will be accepted into the CASA Program.
+If you meet the requirements for becoming a CASA and we determine a mutual fit, you will be invited to begin training.

-You will attend our CASA training, Advocate University, to learn how to be a successful advocate for a foster child.
-There is a $50 registration and materials fee for this comprehensive training.
+You will begin training to learn how to be a successful advocate for a foster child.
+There is a nominal fee for this comprehensive training.
 (This fee can be waived, if needed.)
 Advocate University includes 35 hours of classroom and online training, plus the observation of a Juvenile Dependency Court session where you will meet a judge and observe CASAs in action.